bentoml/BentoML/docs/source/concepts.rst

 :code:`self.artifacts.model`.

-The BentoService instance is now ready to be used for inferencing.
+The BentoService instance is now ready to be used for inference.
 But more importantly, BentoML solves the problem of saving the entire BentoService to disk, distribute the saved file, and reproduce the exact same prediction service in testing and production environment.